Byron/and-rs/README.md

  + Otherwise I would have loved to use `crystal`, which to me is like a more simple Rust.
 However, it doesn't run on Windows yet.
 * `Crystal`
  + specs are good-looking and easy to write, and that comes out of the box.
  + it's like a more ergonomic, easier to use and learn Rust.
+[Meet crystal][meet-crystal].
  + I consider it acceptable to not be able to run acceptance tests on windows for now.

 #### Limitations